adwaitr/adwaitr/README.md

 * ⚡ Developing quantitative models for derivative speculation.

 ## > Connect for
-* 🔭 Working on projects involving Machine Learning & Data Science.
+* 🔭 Working on projects involving research in Data Science.
-* 🌱 Learning portfolio theory, regression modelling & monetary policy theory.
-* 👯 Collaborate on Finance, Economics & Policy.
+* 🌱 Working on Portfolio Theory, Regression Modelling & Monetary Policy.

 ## > Work
 - ⚡ <a href="https://www.linkedin.com/in/adwait-rangnekar/">LinkedIn</a>
-- ⚡ <a href="mailto:shantaram.adwait17@siesgst.ac.in">Mail</a>
+- ⚡ <a href="mailto:adwaitedu@gmail.com">Mail</a>
 - ⚡ <a href="https://linktr.ee/adwaitr">Linktree</a>

 ## > Links